CebrayilBalayev/GameOfLife/README.md

 For the documentation please you the link https://balayev.alwaysdata.net/life/ or you can find it directly in Dox folder by opening index.html file

+#### Docker
+In this project we tried to use dockerfile.We tried our best , but attempt was unsuccessful.Because right now, for us it is hard to run a GUI application from docker container.We managed to build our project with docker file and run test inside a docker container by using exec.You can you our docker file by writing:
+1. docker build -t game.
+2. docker run exec -it [Container_ID] bash
+Then enter to the Build directory and run
+3. /tests